bokkypoobah/EthereumFoos/README.md

 ### How To Prevent This Happening To You

-* Always triple check the parameters in your crowdsale contract before releasing the address to participants
+* Always triple check, and have separate individuals recheck, the parameters in your crowdsale contract before releasing the address to participants
 * If possible, send a contribution transaction of your own and check that the ethers reach the destination account correctly
+* If you are using crowdsale/token contracts that made up of a few separate contracts, it is safer to use a script to extract the parameters from each of the contracts and compare the values automatically
+* Develop and test your crowdsale contract way before the crowdsale commences.
+Then give sufficient for your crowdsale contract code to be audited

 ### Further Information